-We are unable to offer refunds for classes paid for but yet to be attended in the half term that you cancel.
+We are unable to offer refunds for classes paid for but yet to be attended in the term that you cancel.

-If we have to cancel a class we will offer refunds for any payments made for the next half term period and cancel your subscription.
+If we have to cancel a class we will offer refunds for any payments made for the next term period and cancel your subscription.
 In the event a tutor is unable to teach more than 2 classes and HEET cannot find substitute tutor cover and the tutor cannot provide work for the students, HEET will endeavour to provide refunds, however no guarantees or assurances are given in this regard.

 If you join a class or course part way through, payment will be made pro-rata for the period from the actual start date up to the next payment as selected upon checkout.

 If you are experiencing temporary financial difficulties please contact Victoria Hinds firstname.lastname@example.org to discuss the options that may be available to you.
 We will endeavour to accommodate extenuating family circumstances but this is on an exceptional basis and reviewed on a case by case basis agreed by 3 members of the HEET Directors (one of whom will be the Finance Director).

 TERMINATION OF SERVICES :

-We reserve the right to terminate a class if numbers fall beyond break even point.
+We reserve the right to terminate a class if numbers fall beyond break-even point.
 While we will make all reasonable efforts to continue all exam based classes even if numbers fall to ensure continuity of teaching for students, we reserve the right to close all classes if they become financially unsustainable.